Isaiah Hartenstein NBA Preview vs. the Bucks

 Isaiah Hartenstein Insights vs. the Bucks

-- This season, he's put up 4.4% of the Knicks' attempted field goals, as he's averaging 4.0 per contest.
+- Hartenstein is responsible for attempting 4.5% of his team's field goal attempts this season with 4.0 per game.

-- Hartenstein's opponents, the Bucks, have one of the fastest offensive tempos, ranking seventh, averaging 105.3 possessions per game, while his Knicks average 100.3 per game, which ranks 27th among NBA teams.
+- Hartenstein's opponents, the Bucks, have one of the fastest offensive tempos, ranking fifth, averaging 105.2 possessions per game, while his Knicks average 100.4 per game, which ranks 27th among NBA teams.

-- Allowing 119 points per game, the Bucks are the 23rd-ranked team in the league on defense.
+- The Bucks are the 23rd-best defensive squad in the league, allowing 118.8 points per game.

-- Allowing 44.1 rebounds per game, the Bucks are the 20th-ranked squad in the league.
+- The Bucks are the 18th-ranked team in the league, conceding 44 rebounds per contest.

-- The Bucks are the 17th-ranked squad in the NBA, allowing 26.6 assists per contest.
+- The Bucks are the 16th-ranked team in the league, conceding 26.2 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!